 OC3.1.1 Operating Code No.3 ("OC3") is concerned with those settings or requirements that can be defined bilaterally within a connection agreement and which stem from the requirements written into the Grid Code to comply with European Regulation (EU) 2016/631 ‘Requirements for Generators’.

-OC3.1.2 Network Operators are required to record such settings or requirements as they are made and communicate these to The Company who will then maintain a publicly accessible register of these.
+OC3.1.2 The Company and Network Operators are required to record such settings or requirements as they are made and communicate these to The Company who will then maintain a publicly accessible register of these.

 OC3.2 OBJECTIVE